Simon Mayo: BBC Radio 5 Live

-In May 2001, after 15 years of broadcasting with BBC Radio 1, Mayo moved on to another national BBC station, BBC Radio 5 Live, to present an afternoon programme.
+In May 2001, after 15 years of broadcasting with Radio 1, Mayo moved on to another national BBC station, BBC Radio 5 Live, to present an afternoon programme.
 He began broadcasting every weekday from 1 pm to 4 pm, where he remained until 18 December 2009.
 He was on air in 2001 when the 9/11 attacks took place in the United States, broadcasting live as the events unfolded.

 The programme generally combined topical debates, interviews and reviews.
 It came live from Westminster each Wednesday for live coverage of Prime Minister's Questions, with discussion and debate afterwards with political correspondents and MPs.
 The programme also featured Mayo's former Radio 1 sidekick Mark Kermode reviewing the new movie releases each Friday afternoon.
 The banter between Mayo and Kermode in this section of the programme was described by both men as "wittertainment at its most wittertaining."
-(The neologism wittertainment is a portmanteau of witter and entertainment, and was coined in a – now deleted – Wikipedia entry.
+(The neologism wittertainment is a portmanteau of witter and entertainment, and was coined in a now deleted Wikipedia entry.
 However, Kermode and Mayo took note of the article before its deletion and have since been using the term regularly to refer to their show.)

-In a May 2008 interview with The Guardian, Mayo mentioned he "signed a contract for the next two years" and was uncertain whether he would still be at BBC Radio 5 Live when it moved to Salford.
-It was later confirmed that Mayo was to move to BBC Radio 2's drivetime slot, though he continued to host a weekly two-hour film review show, Kermode and Mayo's Film Review, on BBC Radio 5 Live with Kermode until April 2022.
+In a May 2008 interview with The Guardian, Mayo mentioned he "signed a contract for the next two years" and was uncertain whether he would still be at 5 Live when it moved to Salford.
+It was later confirmed that Mayo was to move to BBC Radio 2's drivetime slot, though he continued to host a weekly two-hour film review show, Kermode and Mayo's Film Review, on 5 Live with Kermode until April 2022.
 In May 2009, Mayo and Kermode won a Gold Sony Radio Award in the Speech Award category.